-At the moment of writing this report, the Commission has not had confirmation that this proposed agreement hat been concluded.
-If it should not be concluded within a few days a desperate situation will arise and emergency measures will need to be taken.
-For these reasons, the Commission feels compelled to bring the matter to the notice of the Security Council, since the development of famine conditions in Palestine would aggravate the disorders and the threat to international peace which already exists there.
+19. At the moment of writing this report, the Commission has not had confirmation that this proposed agreement has been concluded.
+If it should not be concluded within a few days a desperate situation will arise for the Jews in Palestine and emergency measures will need to be taken.
+The same will apply only to lesser extent for the Arab population of Palestine.
+For these reasons, the Commission feels compelled to bring the matter to the notice of the Security Council, since the development of famine conditions in Palestine would aggravate the very serious security situation which already exists there.

-The desperate need is for immediate shipments of not less than 25,000 tons of wheat flour or its equivalent, and even this quantity would only maintain present consumption levels and existing minimum stocks for a few weeks after 15 May.
+20. The urgent need is for immediate shipments of not less than 25,000 tons of wheat flour or its equivalent, and even this quantity would maintain only present consumption levels and existing minimum stocks for a few weeks after 15 May.
 This emergency supply would, however, give a brief respite during which more permanent arrangements may be made for the supply of both the Jewish and Arab sections of the population of Palestine.

-It should be emphasized that such emergency shipments are necessary to prevent sheer starvation in Palestine towards the end of May and will do nothing to relieve the serious shortages of other products including meat, oils and fats, sugar and rice.
+21. It should be emphasized that such emergency shipments are necessary to prevent starvation in Palestine towards the end of May and will do nothing to relieve the serious shortages of other products including meat, oils and fats, sugar and rice.
 Steps are, therefore, also urgently necessary to secure supplies to Palestine of all these products during the next few months and the Commission is continuing to explore all possible lines of action open to it.
 It is also essential that the facilities for receiving, storing and distributing imported food in Palestine, which are now in danger of disintegration, should be maintained without a break.